eProsima/Integration-Service-docs/docs/newprotocol.rst

 Creating new Bridges
 --------------------

-Now, we are able to define *bridge libraries* to receive and send data to new protocols.
+The steps needed to define *bridge libraries* to receive and send data to new protocols are:
-The steps needed to do it are:

-- Create and configure the needed :ref:`Bridge configuration` in your XML configuration file.
+- Create and configure the needed :ref:`Bridge configuration` in the XML configuration file.
-- Create the needed :ref:`Connectors` in your XML configuration file.
+- Create the needed :ref:`Connectors` in the XML configuration file.
-- Implementing your custom :ref:`Bridge Library`.
+- Implement the custom :ref:`Bridge Library`.
-- Implementing your custom :ref:`ISReader`, :ref:`ISWriter`, and, optionally and not recommended, :ref:`ISBridge`.
+- Implement the custom :ref:`ISReader`, :ref:`ISWriter`, and, optionally but not recommended, :ref:`ISBridge`.
-- Generating your library binary.
+- Generate the library binary.
-- Executing *IS* with your XML configuration file.
+- Executing *IS* with the XML configuration file.

 Bridge examples